cornell-colab/SGFDH-2022/W9A. Web Maps/REFERENCE-Guide-to-Webmap-Concepts.md

 For an example,
 Visit [W3 Schools JS Editor: My first JavaScript](https://www.w3schools.com/js/tryit.asp?filename=tryjs_myfirst).
 Experiment and see if you can read the basics of how the HTML and JS are working together.

+### Git, GitHub, & GitHub Pages

+**Watch** the first five minutes of [GitHub for Noobs (2/4)](https://www.youtube.com/watch?v=_ALeswWzpBo)
+(Apologies for the annoyingness of the guy!)

+ The video gives you a quick explanation of what Git and GitHub are *usually* used for.
+ However, during the workshop, we are using a function of GitHub called **GitHub Pages.** GitHub Pages is essentially a free web host for _static_ websites (that is, websites that don't need to call on a database in order to pull up each page).

+ We will be assembling HTML, CSS, and JS code, adding it to GitHub, and then using GitHub pages as a *server* to offer the resulting web page to any *client* machine anywhere in the world that wants to access it.

+ We'll talk more about all this tomorrow!

+### Keith's Workshop Repository

+If you want to and have time, review the [repository Keith created for the workshop tomorrow.](https://github.com/kgjenkins/webmap-workshop).
+The "ReadMe" file includes all the instructions for the workshop.